cwellsx/apis/docs/DESIGN.md

 - Formats the data as a view
 - Launches Graphviz to render the data as an image
 - Passes the data and the image to the renderer for display

-- Handles UI events from renderer, which change the view options
+UI events from renderer change the view options:

+- Save the new options in SQLite
+- Recreate the view with new options
+- Send the new view to the renderer

 ### `src/renderer`